 That may seem like a very arbitrary set of rules: what’s so important about having all products, exponents, and a terminal object?

 It means that we have a category which can model types, functions, and function application.
 Lambda calculus proves that that’s all you need to model computation.
 Closed cartesian categories are, basically, a formal model of a computing system!
-Any cartesian closed category is a model for a simply typed \lambda-calculus; and \lambda-calculus is something known as the internal language of a cartesian closed category.
+Any cartesian closed category is a model for a simply typed -calculus; and -calculus is something known as the internal language of a cartesian closed category.

 One thing that I keep bumping up against as an engineer who loves functional a programming is category theory.
 It often seems like there are two kinds of functional programmers: people who came into functional programming via engineering, and people who came into functional programming via math.
 The problem is that a lot of the really interesting work in languages and libraries for functional programming are being built from the mathematical side, but for people on the engineering side, it’s impenetrable: it’s like it’s written in a whole different language, and even basic discussions about programming go off the rails, because the basic abstractions don’t make any sense if you don’t know category theory.